-What are the Effects of Medical Marijuana for Back Pain?
+What are the Effects of Medicinal Cannabis for the Treatment of Back Pain?

 According to a study, low back pain affects about five in 10 Canadians.
 Of the working population in Canada, 85% of them had suffered or are suffering from low back pain.
 Worldwide, the World Health Organization estimates that 60% to 70% of the general population has low back pain.
 This is a staggering percentage of the general population, costing billions of dollars each year.

 Pain medications work to control low back pain.
 But unfortunately, there are some types of back pain that can’t be controlled by over-the-counter analgesics.
 Prescription painkillers help, of course.
 But then again, these opioid-based drugs increase the risk of dependence, addiction, and overdose.